Howa Golden Bear: Design

-Use by Japanese law-enforcement
+Use by Japanese law enforcement

-Despite being designed for hunting first, the Golden Bear was adopted by elements within Japanese law-enforcement.
+Despite being designed for hunting, the Golden Bear was adopted by elements within Japanese law-enforcement.

-Based on the lessons learned from the Kin Kiro Incident in 1968, the National Police Agency deployed a Golden Bear rifles to the prefectural police as equipment for taking down criminals and rescuing hostages.
+Based on the lessons learned from the Kin Kiro incident in 1968, the National Police Agency deployed a Golden Bear rifles to the prefectural police as equipment for taking down criminals and rescuing hostages.
 Additionally, all police Golden Bear rifles came with a scope.

 When the Setouchi Seajacking incident occurred in 1970, the Osaka Prefectural Police Special Gun Corps (currently the Anti-Firearms Squadron) sniper took down the criminal with a Golden Bear rifle, allowing other officers to rescue the hostages.

 The Golden Bear is also said to have used the Tokyo Metropolitan Police Department's Special Squadron (now the SAT).

 According to Megumi Tsukiji of Far East Gun Sales, the Golden Bear used by the Japanese police was chambered in .30-06 Springfield and equipped with an Bushnell Corporation 3-9 scope with magnification.